elliotmeldrum271/game_of_life/README.md

 - In the event loop, we first create the next frame by calling `glfwPollEvents` and updating the grid if `play == true` and a `time_step` has elapsed.
 - Finally, we call `glfwSwapBuffers` to swap the back and front buffers, thereby displaying the frame we have just drawn on.

+## Future improvements ##
+- We can improve this project by enabling zooming and panning of the grid to simulate an an infinite environment.

 # Use
 <img src="glider-gun.gif" width="300" alt="A Gosper glider gun" align="left" style="margin-right: 40px;">